Types of Pronoun

 2nd Person | You | Yourself | |

-3rd Person | He, she, it | Himself, Herself, Itself | |
+3rd Person | He, she, It | Himself, Herself, Itself | |

 Plural | 1st Person | We | Ourselves |